 A bit later Skipper indicated she wanted to go to bed so I

 put her on the bunk.
-(If she thinks about it she's too afraid to jump over by herself.)
+If she thinks about it she is too afraid to jump over by herself.
 Later I

 looked and her little nose was twitching as she sniffed towards my purse.

-Yes, I'd forgotten to put her treats in the little air-tight container
+Yes, I had totally forgotten to put her treats in the little air-tight container

-they reside in usually -- and she knew those were hers.
-Of course I
+they reside in usually.
+She knew those were hers.
+Of course I indulged

-And yes, Skipper did rearrange my pillow and bedding for
+And yes, Skipper did rearrange my pillow and bedding to her satisfaction and

 Still, last night was special... dinner at a dirt dweller's